MPCodeWriter21/ProxyEater/README.md

   --proxy PROXY, -p PROXY
                         The proxy to use for scraping.
-  --proxy-type PROXY_TYPE, -type PROXY_TYPE
-                        The type of the proxies(default:all).
   --useragent USERAGENT, -ua USERAGENT
                         The useragent of the requests(default:random).
   --include-geolocation, -ig